 If there is one cat breed that is predisposed to being sociable and playing, then it is a Manx.
 The Manx cat will involve themselves with your family activities for hours at a time.

-There are several old theories that the Manx cat might have come about after being cross bred with a rabbit.
+There are several old theories that the Manx cat might have come about after being cross-bred with a rabbit.
 The theory is this is what has caused the tail that the Manx has, in addition to some of its their playful inclinations.
 From time to time Manx cats do like to hop when they walk around.
 The short spine that the Manx has, and their long back legs add to this rumor too.

 A lack of a tail in a Manx cat can cause problems.
 These cats can have spinal defects which show itself when a kitten starts developing issues with defecating or urinating.
 Lots of Manx kittens will show these issues before 6 months old.
 It is important to wait before taking a new kitten home to ensure that they do not suffer from this Manx specific condition.
-Evade kittens who have difficulty with walking or who seem stiff when walking.
+Evade kittens who have difficulty walking or who seem stiff when walking.
 Sometimes Manx cats can be disposed to more general issues with their spine as they get older due to their breed and this occasionally results in difficulties with mobility later on in life.

 Manx cats due to their short front legs can make it look as if they are overweight, but this is usually not the case.
 Their skeletal structure simply makes them look round in the body which can be a little confusing.
 Add to this their fondness of laying on their side as often as possible, it is easy to mistake their body shape as them being fat.
 Overall, they are just stout in shape.
 The Manx cat usually does not have a disposition to any other hereditary health problems.
 Their general health is usually good.
 Ensure that you speak with your Manx breeder at length before you bring your kitten home about the cat’s parents health to see if they will be passing anything on.

 Most cat owners ask themselves what the best cat food for their pet will be.
 Knowing exactly what to feed your Manx cat is vital since you will want to care for your cat in the best way imaginable.
 When feeding your cat, you may want to make food for them from fresh produce if possible so that you will then know precisely what is in it.
-When time just does not make this possible, then try to make sure your cat gets a natural type of pre prepared food.
+When time just does not make this possible, then try to make sure your cat gets a natural type of pre-prepared food.
 Think about what is good for your Manx cat and try to keep its meals free from harmful chemicals and additives.

 The best Manx cat food ought to comprise of fish oils as they are central in keeping the Manx double coat in good shape.
-Meat will always of course be first on the ingredient list as your cat’s main food.
-But fibre is also needed to keep your Manx cat’s digestion running efficiently and it will help to keep their weight regulated.
-The important thing that you need to do for a Manx cat is keep them from becoming overweight as this will place pressure on their spine as they get older.
+The meat will always of course be first on the ingredient list as your cat’s main food.
+But fiber is also needed to keep your Manx cat’s digestion running efficiently and it will help to keep their weight regulated.
+The important thing that you need to do for a Manx cat is to keep them from becoming overweight as this will place pressure on their spine as they get older.
 When they are fed thoughtfully, their healthy weight will keep them contented.

-Care Of a Manx Cat
+Care of a Manx Cat

 Their short coat is easily cared for and it is simple to keep it soft with weekly brushing to remove dead hair.
 Check the fur closely to ensure debris are not left clinging to the thick double coat.